khawajasim/aftershock_forecast_testing/README.md

 The resulting figures will be stored in the folder "output".
 For details of different parameters, please see the file experiment/config.py.
 You can change those parameters to analyze the results.

+Note: In future, we shall create a separate python package for generating radial grids, and also intend provide the codes containerized using Docker.
+Keep looking for updates.